silenNH/Twitter_Sentiment_Analysis/README.md

 7/28/21 10:53:58 AM UTC, 2, {"UNIX_TIMESTAMP": 1627469640, "AVG_SENTIMENT": 1.3597122302158273}
 ```

-ksqldb-server as well as ksql-cli runs in seperated containers.
+Ksqldb-server as well as ksql-cli runs in seperated containers.

-The Kafka schema registry saves the data format of data stored in Kafka Topics if serilized like the topic SentimentResult.
+The Kafka schema registry saves the data format of data stored in Kafka Topics if serilized.
 The schema registry passes the information to Kafka-Connect when ingesting data to the InfluxDB sink.

 ## Kafka-Connect
 Kafka-Connect connects the Kafka topic Sentiment Result to the InfluxDB Database.